antfu/talks/2025-09-18/src/slides.md

 [click] Software, on the other hand, is a tool that you use to solve a general problem, and you can use it for a long time.
 You can have it adapt to different scenarios for others with different needs.

 [click] So I would say, Software is logic that adapts.
 The adaptability gives life to the code we wrote and benefits others in the long run.
+When we want to build tools for people to use, we would want to try to make our tools less scripts but more software.

 Why are we talking about this?
 I think extensibility is one of the very important ways to make software have more adaptability.
 For extensibility, we usually mean a plugin system.
 -->